-- (1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
+(1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
 What are your most important GOALS for these STRATEGIC OBJECTIVES?
-What KEY changes, if any, are planned in your EDUCATIONAL PROGRAMS AND SERVICES, students and markets, suppliers and PARTNERS, and operations?
-What are the plans for PLANET FRIENDLY products and operations as part of your KEY STRATEGIC OBJECTIVES? - (2) STRATEGIC OBJECTIVE Considerations HOW do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing organizational needs?
-HOW do your STRATEGIC OBJECTIVES - address your STRATEGIC CHALLENGES and leverage your CORE COMPETENCIES, STRATEGIC ADVANTAGES, and STRATEGIC OPPORTUNITIES; - balance short- and longer-term planning horizons; and - consider and balance the needs, including emerging CLIMATE CHANGE needs, of all KEY STAKEHOLDERS?
+What KEY changes, if any, are planned in your products, STUDENTS and markets, suppliers and PARTNERS, and operations?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).